sumanb007/kubernetes/sample-project/README.md

 **Our goal:** Scale MongoDB seamlessly without manually creating PersistentVolumes (PVs) for each replica, while ensuring data consistency and reliable storage.

+The steps for MongoDB scaling:
+ 1. We define the StorageClass that points to our NFS provisioner.
+ 2. The StatefulSet's `volumeClaimTemplate` uses that StorageClass.
+ 3. When we scale up the StatefulSet, for each new replica:
+    - The StatefulSet controller creates a new PVC (with a unique name) based on the template.
+    - The provisioner (which is our NFS provisioner deployment) sees the new PVC and dynamically creates a PV that is bound to that PVC.
+    - The PV is backed by a new directory on the NFS server (the provisioner creates this directory).
+    - The pod for the new replica is started and mounts the PV (i.e., the NFS directory) to its data path.
+ This allows each MongoDB replica to have its own persistent storage, and the process is fully automated.

 ### Core Understanding

 We are using a Persistent Volume (PV) backed by NFS for MongoDB.
 Since NFS supports ReadWriteMany access mode, multiple pods can mount the same volume simultaneously.
 However, MongoDB is not designed to run multiple replicas of the same database instance (i.e., the same data directory) in a shared storage setup.